elis-git/llm_evaluation_on_android_violations/README.md

 -   `vulnerable_snippet`: the vulnerable code snippet
 -   `ground_truths`     : the corresponding ground truth repair

-Vulnerabilities are detected using [SPECK](https://github.com/SPRITZ-Research-Group/SPECK).
+Violations are detected using [SPECK](https://github.com/SPRITZ-Research-Group/SPECK).

 **NOTE**: The dataset excludes any information about the original APKs, as detection results were not shared with developers.
 Additionally, the snippets focus solely on the relevant parts of the Java methods, with *"rest of the code"* comments marking the omitted sections.